stoplightio/spectral/docs/guides/workflows.md

 # Workflow

 When and where should you use Spectral?
 It depends a lot how you are creating and managing your API description documents, but probably wherever they are being made.

-[Stoplight Studio](https://stoplight.io/studio/) users have Spectral baked right into the editor, but if you are using another text-editor or IDE you can switch to the command-line and run Spectral [as a CLI tool][cli].
+- Run [Spectral CLI][cli] against design docs and get feedback very early on.
+- Run Spectral in [Stoplight Studio](https://stoplight.io/spectral/) automatically as you work, without switching to the CLI.

 ## Linting Design-First Workflows